-The Cannindah Resources Board and Management will continue to focus on developing the exploration potential of the Piccadilly Gold Mine and its surrounding EPM's while seeking to maximise the opportunities at its Mt Cannindah Project.
+The Cannindah Resources Board and Management will continue to focus on developing the exploration potential of both its Piccadilly Gold Mine and its surrounding EPM's and its Mt Cannindah Project.
+It has commenced this process by undertaking drilling campaigns at both projects early in the 2022 financial year.